MissingManual/TestLineCountersViewBased/README.md

 Tested with Xcode 14 under Ventura (ResultPreview.jpg)

 ## Requirements
-The project make use of Charts.xcodeproj to be downloaded from https://github.com/danielgindi/Charts
+The project makes use of Charts.xcodeproj to be downloaded from https://github.com/danielgindi/Charts

 Please move the Charts.xcodeproj directly under the Frameworks item in the navigation pane as shown in the picture (Embedd Charts.jpg).